mmk150/PortfolioCollection/README.md

 # PortfolioCollection

 This is a single repository that serves as a "portfolio" of sorts for some misc. work of mine.
+For isolated bits of work that didn't have their own dedicated repository (either because they were done in notebook form on Kaggle or I just didn't make a repo for them yet), I've uploaded them here for ease of reference.
+For existing work that I've done that do have their own public repositories, I've linked to them where relevant.